daos-stack/daos/src/vos/README.md

 ### DTX Leader Election

-In the DTX model, leader is a special replica that takes more work than non-leaders, including:
+In the DTX model, the leader is a special replica that does more work than other replicas, including:

-1. All modification RPCs will be sent to the leader that will make some necessary sanity check, then dispatch the modification requests to other replicas.
+1. All modification RPCs are sent to the leader.
+The leader performs necessary sanity checks before dispatching modifications to other replicas.

-2. If some non-leader replica hits 'prepared' DTX, it will notify the client to retry related read-only RPC with leader replcia.
-Then the leader replica will handle the read-only RPCs that touch uncommitted DTXs.

-So genearally, the server on which the leader replica resides will have more load than non-leaders.
-To avoid or reduce the unbalaced load caused by DTX leader, we need multiple leaders on different servers for modifying different objects or different dkeys in the same object.
-Some rules for the leader election:
+2. Non-leader replicas tell client to redirect reads in 'prepared' DTX state to the leader replica.
+The leader, therefore, may handle a heaver load on reads than non-leaders.

+To avoid general load imbalance, leader selection is done for each object or dkey following these general guidelines:

-R1: If multiple objects share the same redundancy group, then it is better to make the leaders for different objects to be on different servers.
+R1: When different replicated objects share the same redundancy group, the same leader should not be used for each object.

-R2: If a multiple replicated object has multiple redundancy groups, then the leaders in different redundancy groups should be on different servers.
+R2: When a replicated object with multiple DKEYs spans multiple redundancy groups, the leaders in different redundancy groups should be on different servers.

-R3: In each redundancy group, elect the replica which server has the lowest failure sequence as the leader to avoid leader switch as much as possible.
+R3: Servers that fail frequently should be avoided in leader selection to avoid too frequent leader migration.